 Private sector development (PSD) policy and strategy

-Canada has more than four decades of international development experience in areas to which the private sector can contribute unique skills, resources, innovation and know-how.
-By working with private sector actors that adhere to responsible business and investment practices, along with non-governmental organizations, multilateral institutions, and partner countries, Canada can contribute to the creation of jobs, mobilize private investment, unlock innovative solutions to intractable development challenges, and deliver products and services that improve the lives of people in poverty.
+Canada has over six decades of international development experience in areas to which the private sector can contribute unique skills, resources, innovation and know-how.
+By working with private sector actors that adhere to responsible business and investment practices, along with non-governmental organizations, multilateral institutions, and partner countries, Canada can contribute to the creation of jobs in developing countries, mobilize private investment, unlock innovative solutions to intractable development challenges, and deliver products and services that improve the lives of people in poverty.

 Partnership mechanisms for the private sector

-Canada’s private sector development policy includes a commitment to private sector partnership opportunities; the Government of Canada continues to collaborate with local, Canadian and international private sector partners to deploy the most appropriate resources, approaches and expertise in support of poverty alleviation.
+Canada’s private sector development policy includes a commitment to private sector partnership opportunities.
+The Government of Canada continues to collaborate with local, Canadian and international private sector partners to deploy the most appropriate resources, approaches and expertise in support of poverty reduction.
 In pursuing this goal, the Government of Canada’s private sector and development approach pursues strong results in the general areas of investment, partnerships and innovation.

 Transparency, effectiveness and results in PSD

 Global Affairs Canada regularly reports to Canadians on its plans, activities and results throughout the year.
-Canada is also increasing its efforts to improve aid transparency through a variety of new mechanisms and agreements, including the Open Data website, the Open Government Partnership, the International Aid Transparency Initiative and the Busan Partnership for Effective Development Cooperation.
+Canada also works to improve aid transparency through a variety of mechanisms and agreements, including the Open Data website, the Open Government Partnership, the International Aid Transparency Initiative and the Busan Partnership for Effective Development Cooperation.